 BobsCNC Evolution 4 is the successor of the popular E4 CNC router by BobsCNC.

-Evolution 4 is a popular favorite among hobbyists and woodworkers wanting something more capable than an engraver but still cheaper than most desktop CNC routers out there.
+Evolution 4 is a popular favorite among hobbyists and woodworkers wanting an affordable CNC that's more capable than an engraver.

 BobsCNC currently sells two machines in the Evolution series, the Evolution 3 and the Evolution 4.